 Completing survey modules: knowledge of general instructions, administering each survey module, asking questions, and entering responses question by question

-Improved agriculture technologies: understanding instructions on three main VCC in [COUNTRY], understanding improved agriculture technologies and storage, sketching plots, measuring crop productivity, and measuring land area size using GPS applications

 Hands-on training and practice sessions will cover the use of tablet computers for data collection.

 Training in human subjects protections.
 All trainees—QCS team members, Field Supervisors, Interviewers, the Field Manager, the In-Country Data Manager, and anyone who might see the survey data—will be trained in human subjects protections, including a brief history of human subjects protections, the elements of informed consent, and confidentiality.
 Significant attention will be dedicated to the elements of informed consent, particularly the need to explain the following information: